pupismyname/pupismyname/content/resume.md

 Since 2011 I've been a front-end web developer for [Ookla](https://www.ookla.com/), the company that created [Speedtest.net](https://www.speedtest.net/).
 My official job title is _User Experience Engineer_.
 With the help of several other very talented designers and developers, I wrote a good portion of the markup, styles, and client-side javascript for [Speedtest.net](https://www.speedtest.net/) and [Ookla.com](https://www.ookla.com/).
 These sites are viewed millions of times a month by people across the world.

 I pride myself on creating beautiful, hand-crafted, accessible, and performant websites.
+I've worked remote since 2011 and I absolutely love it.

 Apart from work, I love to play and watch soccer, go to concerts, play video games, and make art with code.
 If there's any time left over, I sometimes help raise my four children.
 I know how to juggle.
 I have one tattoo.
 I enjoy karaoke but I am not very good at it.